 8th Annual Piedmont Legacy Trails Summit

-Join the Piedmont Legacy Trails Summit, an annual educational event where passionate trail advocates across the State of North Carolina connect and learn.
+The Piedmont Legacy Trails Summit, an annual educational event where passionate trail advocates across the State of North Carolina gather to connect and learn.

-On March 10th, 2023, come learn about best practices, exciting projects across the region, and connect with other professionals who are advancing trail development, ending with an optional trail field trip!
+On March 10th, 2023, we learned about best practices, exciting projects across the region, and connected with other professionals who are advancing trail development, ending with an optional trail field trip!

 March 10, 2023